tempertemper/bearodriguez/src/site/expertise/index.md

 eleventyExcludeFromCollections: true
 ---

-Everyone's reasons for coming to therapy are different.
-You might be struggling with anxiety or low mood, finding relationships difficult, or facing a big life change.
+People come to therapy for many reasons, to ease anxiety or low mood, to make sense of difficult relationships, or to find their way through a period of change.

-Whatever brings you here, therapy can help you understand yourself better and build new ways to cope.
+Whatever you're facing, therapy can help you explore what's going on beneath the surface and support you in creating clarity and self-understanding.

-Below are some of the areas I work with most often.
+Here are some of the areas I often work with: